abrudana/wwa/README.md

 made distinct through different function names (prefixes) and C# language specific modifications in code.

-WWA is also available as a NuGet package.
+WWA is also available as a NuGet package (WWA & WWA.Core).

 Contributor
 Attila Abrudán